aymyo/aymyo/README.md

 Hi there!
 I’m a frontend developer and designer from Barcelona.

-💻 Currently working as a Frontend Engineer at Adevinta
+💻 Currently working as a Frontend Engineer at Adevinta, ocasionally doing freelance web development and design.

+I like to make pages that are fast and useful, using modern technologies

 **Some projects**

--
+- Designed and developed the website for the musician Carlota Flâneur https://carlotaflaneur.com/
+- Designed and developed the website for Tallerets, a creative workshop's bussines in Barcelona https://www.tallerets.com/
 - 🧭 Maintaining [Antigram](https://github.com/aymyo/antigram-extension), a Chrome Extension to block Instragam's addictive features.